jamesmh/coravel/DocsV2/docs/Events/README.md

     content: dotnet dotnetcore ".NET Core task scheduling" ".NET Core scheduler" ".NET Core framework" ".NET Core Queue" ".NET Core Queuing" ".NET Core Caching" Coravel
 ---

-# Events
+# Event Broadcasting

 [[toc]]

-Coravel's events allow you to subscribe and listen to events that occur in your application.
-This is a great way to build maintainable applications who's parts are loosely coupled.
+Coravel's event broadcasting allows listeners to subscribe to events that occur in your application.

+This is a great way to build maintainable applications who's parts are loosely coupled!
-An event will have one or more independent listeners which, when an event is broadcasted, will be "given" the broadcasted event.
-The listeners can then independently perform their specific application logic based on the event's data.

-## Example: Broadcasting A New Blog Post To The Public

-For example, you might have a .NET Core application that has a blog built into it.
-You want to add a feature that sends a twitter tweet and an e-mail updating your social network about any new posts you add to your blog:
+For example, you want to add a feature that sends a twitter tweet and an e-mail updating your social network about any new posts you add to your blog:

 ![Coravel Event](/img/event-blog.png)

-## Configuring Events
+## Config

 In your startup file, in the `ConfigureServices` method: